summaryInfo/nsst/README.md

 ## Notes

 Use `TERM=xterm` for now.
 Almost every escape sequence from `ctlseqs.ms` is implemented.
-See Term section of TODO for not yet implemented escape sequences.
+See Emulation section of TODO for not yet implemented escape sequences.

 Works well with [Iosevka](https://github.com/be5invis/Iosevka) font.
 (Set font spacing to -1 it it feels to wide.)
 Multiple fonts could be loaded by enumerating them in parameter: